MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-setup.md

 ### Hub and spoke topology with boundary groups

 The default download mode setting is **1**; this means all devices breaking out to the internet using the same public IP will be considered as a single peer group.
-To prevent peer-to-peer activity across Boundary Groups, you should set the download mode to **2**.
+To prevent peer-to-peer activity across your WAN, you should set the download mode to **2**.
 If you have already defined Active Directory sites per hub or branch office, then you don't need to do anything else.
-If you're not using Active Directory sites, you should set *RestrictPeerSelectionBy* policies to restrict the activity to the subnet or set a different source for Groups by using the GroupIDSrc parameter.
-See [Select a method to restrict peer selection](waas-delivery-optimization-reference.md#select-a-method-to-restrict-peer-selection).
+If you're not using Active Directory sites, you should set a different source for Groups by using the the [DOGroupIDSource](waas-delivery-optimization-reference.md#select-the-source-of-group-ids) options or the [DORestrictPeerSelectionBy] (waas-delivery-optimization-reference.md#select-a-method-to-restrict-peer-selection) policy to restrict the activity to the subnet.

 To do this in Group Policy go to ****Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization** and set **Download mode** to **2**.

 To do this with MDM, go to **./Device/Vendor/MSFT/Policy/Config/DeliveryOptimization/** and set [DODownloadMode](/windows/client-management/mdm/policy-csp-deliveryoptimization#dodownloadmode) to **2**.

 > [!NOTE]
-> For more information about using Delivery Optimization with Configuration Manager boundary groups, see [Delivery Optmization](/mem/configmgr/core/plan-design/hierarchy/fundamental-concepts-for-content-management#delivery-optimization).
+> For more information about using Delivery Optimization with Configuration Manager boundary groups, see [Delivery Optimization for Configuration Manager](/mem/configmgr/core/plan-design/hierarchy/fundamental-concepts-for-content-management#delivery-optimization).

 ### Large number of mobile devices